k1ntar-0/Project_gakko/README.md

 # Project_gakko
-An AI that helps notes basically as an apication
+An AI that helps with notes basically as an apication